ViktorKaltash/Minesweeper/README.md

 After starting a game you can leave in any moment just by pressing 'back' button.
 After you loose or win you will see a label above the game.

-## WIP
-I want to add new features to the project such as:
-* add statistic tracking
-* add time panel into the game
-* try to add database (Maybe?)